kubecost/docs/saved-reports.md

 ## Summary

-Saved reports can be managed via [`values.yaml`](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml), as well as via the Kubecost UI.
-These two methods of managing saved reports can be combined.
-The following rules apply:

-- If Helm chart definitions are _unused_ (`global.savedReports.enabled = false`), reports created via the UI are saved to a persistent volume, and persist across pod restarts.

-- If Helm chart definitions are _used_ (`global.savedReports.enabled = true`), they are registered on pod start.
-Reports can still be freely created/deleted via the UI.
-On pod restart, however, whatever is defined in the configmap will supersede all UI changes.

-Generally, the configmap, if present, serves as the source of truth at startup.

-The rest of this document outlines the process of configuring saved reports through a values file and provides documentation on the required and optional parameters.
+Saved reports can be managed via [`values.yaml`](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml), or via the Kubecost UI, or both.
+This reference outlines the process of configuring saved reports through a values file, and provides documentation on the required and optional parameters.

 ## Saved Report Parameters